-Based on my experience implementing employee engagement programs with our global customers, having a modern social business infrastructure in place allows for the highest ROI of your investment in employee social media training.
+Based on my experience implementing employee advocacy and engagement programs with our global customers, having a modern social business infrastructure in place allows for the highest ROI of your investment in employee social media training.

 The business world is changing.
 The millennial mindset has taken over.
 People use different channels to communicate, digitally.

 Your workforce is aging.
 Your systems are out of date.
 You need to invest in social media training for your employees, or you’ll start losing your competitive edge.

 There are reasons you want your employees to be more social media savvy and know how to share content strategically: